 Tyler is also an adjunct professor with Liberty University.
 He teaches Preaching on-campus as well as Pastoral Leadership and Bible courses online.

-He also serves on the board for the We Preach Christ Conference (Missouri).
+He is also a ministry partner (and serves on the board) with the We Preach Christ Conference (Missouri).

 Tyler was born in Tennessee and raised in Alabama.